NecessaryForm/NecessaryForm.github.io/index.md

 ### Background

-🏫 I am a current masters student at Cornell University, studying Applied Economics where I am a GTA for *MGMT 5090: Strategy* under Dr. Garrick Blalock, PhD.
+🏫 I am a current masters student at Cornell University, studying Applied Economics where I am a GTA for *MGMT 5090: Strategy*.

 🌱 Previously, I worked in fintech at a major stock exchange and then management consulting, focusing on M&A in the middle market healthcare and automotive sectors.